HelenGlover/Digital-Garden/_notes/design.md

 <br><br>

 <h3>Making</h3>
 Everyone is a maker.
 Unburdened by the need for specialized technologies or terminology sometimes required by other forms of design, making offers a hands-on approach to creativity accessible to all.
-Making emphasizes learning through experimentation, emphasizing how ideas are shaped by audience knowledge and feedback from others.<br><br>
+Making emphasizes learning through experimentation, emphasizing how ideas are shaped by audience knowledge and feedback from others.<br>

 I love the collaborative nature of maker spaces, where people can come together to innovate, design, and learn.
-With evolving approaches to education, schools should build more maker spaces to give students hands-on learning opportunities, allowing them to apply theoretical concepts to real-world projects.<br><br>
+With evolving approaches to education, schools should build more maker spaces to give students hands-on learning opportunities, allowing them to apply theoretical concepts to real-world projects.<br>

-Makerspaces for rethinking teaching and learning in K–12 education by Professor Louis S. Nadelson is an excellent paper about the impact of maker spaces in influencing students’ learning and development.<br><br>
+Makerspaces for rethinking teaching and learning in K–12 education by Professor Louis S. Nadelson is an excellent paper about the impact of maker spaces in influencing students’ learning and development.<br>